skalena/api-methodology/content/basics/_index.en.md

 To create great APIs, always starts on to clear and concise contracts ([OAS/Swagger](https://www.openapis.org)), although, to create those contracts is not an easy task, many misconceptions and learning curve can damage your API contract.

+Use the arrows to navigate to the next content